flutter/website/src/deployment/linux.md

 Once the snap is built, you'll have a `<name>.snap` file in your root project directory.

-$ sudo snap install ./super-cool-app_0.1.0_amd64.snap --devmode
+$ sudo snap install ./super-cool-app_0.1.0_amd64.snap --dangerous

 ## Publish